-These old documents can now be distributed to Google friendly content distribution communities:
+These old documents can now be distributed to Google-friendly or Google-owned content distribution communities:

 Link to these from Facebook, Twitter, and (of course!)
 Google+.
 After a few weeks, you should start to see some of these new documents on Google's first page, pushing the bad stuff out of site, or at least, off the first page of Google's search results.

 If you are concerned about your online presence, leave Google out of it.
 Your best option is to follow the tips above to clean things up.

 Joshua Waldman, author of Job Searching with Social Media For Dummies, is a recognized expert on Social Media Career Advancement.
 Joshua Waldman is also a speaker and trainer specializing in helping people re-gain control of their careers in today’s economic and technology climate.Connect with Joshua on his website CareerEnlightenment.com, and on social media through Twitter (@JoshuaWaldman), LinkedIn, Facebook, and his Career Enlightenment Channel on YouTube.